K-Veschgini/jsonjet/docs/jet/operators/insert-into.md

 ## Description

-The `INSERT_INTO` operator sends all documents from the current pipeline to a specified target stream.
-This is commonly used at the end of flows to route processed data to output streams.
+This operator forwards all documents from the current pipeline to a specified target stream.
+It's typically positioned at the end of flows to route processed data to output destinations.

 ## Parameters